jared-joering/pokemon_tcg_projects/README.md

 * If the price-history-pokemon-cards.ipynb errors on the first Run All, be patient and click it again.

 * As far as the tcgplayer-scraper.py is concerned, that's a bit more fickle but only insofar as the data entry is concerned.
 For that, you should monitor your tcgplayer-data.csv.
 There may be some values missed.
-If that happens, delete the row, and then re-add it.
+If that happens, delete the row, and then re-add it through retrying the scraper.
 This usually happens with older cards.

 * The scraper, as it currently stands (3/27) does not check for duplicate entries into the database.
 Be careful!

-* If there are no values in the '1Y' chart for the card of your choice, the scraper **will** return an error.
+* If there are no values in the '1Y' chart for the card of your choice, the scraper will not work.

 #### Data Sources